rohrat18/apexTemplateandPMD/README.md

     "Output.html"
     ```

+5. The report file in the html format will be opened in any of the default browser you are using in order to open that download Live Server extension
-5. For more information refer this link https://github.com/rohrat18/apexTemplateandPMD
+6. For more information refer this link https://github.com/rohrat18/apexTemplateandPMD